PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Materials and Methods

 \subsection{Benchmark tests}

-To evaluate the performance of the \texttt{parallelproj} projectors using the three computation modes described above, we implemented a series of benchmarking tests.
+To evaluate the performance of the \texttt{parallelproj} projectors using the computation modes described above, we implemented a series of benchmark tests.
 All tests are related to a PET image reconstruction task and used the geometry and properties of a state-of-the-art GE Discovery MI TOF PET/CT scanner \cite{Hsu2017} with 20\,cm axial FOV.
-This scanner consists of 36 detector ``rings'', where each ``ring'' has a radius of 380\,mm and consists of 34 modules containing 16 detectors each such that there are 16$\times$34$\times$36 = 19584 detectors in total.
-A non-TOF emission sinogram for this scanner in span 1 has 415 radial elements, 272 views, and 1292 planes, meaning that for a full non-TOF sinogram projection, 415$\times$272$\times$1292 = 146e6 line integrals have to be evaluated.
-For TOF data, each line of response (LOR) is subdivided into 29 TOF bins using a TOF bin width of 169\,ps.
-The reported TOF resolution of the scanner is 375\,ps FWHM \cite{Hsu2017}.
+This scanner has 36 detector ``rings'', where each ``ring'' has a radius of 380\,mm and consists of 34 modules containing 16 detectors each such that there are 16$\times$34$\times$36 = 19584 detectors in total.
+A non-TOF emission sinogram for this scanner without any data size reduction (``span 1") has 415 radial elements, 272 views, and 1292 planes, meaning that for a full non-TOF sinogram projection, 415$\times$272$\times$1292 = 146e6 line integrals have to be evaluated.
+For TOF data, each line of response (LOR) is subdivided into 29 TOF bins using a TOF bin width of 169\,ps (25.4\,mm).
+The reported TOF resolution of the scanner is 385\,ps (57.7\,mm) FWHM \cite{Hsu2017}.
 In the TOF projectors of \texttt{parallelproj}, the Gaussian TOF kernel is truncated beyond $\pm$3 standard deviations.